bohanzhu/test_doc/README.md

 # Path to output directory
 OUTPUT_PATH = "clean"
 ```
-## Configure File
-To make the script work, you need to configure the files with the information needed.
-Windows and Linux switch (path / for linux or \ for windows)

 ## Data Preparation
 Data from any source for caption generating model need following the required pattern.